IU Health

 Registered Nurse - Primary Care - Ambulatory

-Overview Part and Full-time roles are eligible for a $30,000 sign-on bonus — apply today to learn more!
+Overview Part-time and Full-time roles are eligible for a $30,000 sign-on bonus — apply today to learn more!
+This position is also referral eligible.
+We are seeking an individual with a minimum of one year of RN experience for this role.
 Are you an upcoming nurse graduate or recent nurse graduate?
-Please apply through our pipeline requisition here: https://iuhealth.org/applyrn .
+Please apply through our pipeline requisition here: https://iuhealth.org/applyrn.
 This pipeline requisition allows the IU Health Talent Acquisition team to pair upcoming & recent nurse graduates with the best opportunities available to them based on their unique skillset and interests.
 Thanks for your interest in joining the team!
 IU Health is seeking expert RN's who will have the opportunity to collaborate with the brightest minds in medicine.
-At IU Health, you will learn and develop in significant ways, advancing healthcare for all!
+At IU Health, you will develop in significant ways, advancing healthcare for all!
 Being an IU Health nurse means building a professional nursing career designed with competitive benefits, a culture that accepts your outstanding strengths, and supports your personal and professional goals.
 If you are seeking an organization where you can engage expertly, develop clinical expertise, embrace learning, cultivate new relationships, and fuel your spirit of inquiry, apply today!
-We have an exciting RN opportunity at our Primary Care Bedford office!
-This position is for someone who wants to work in positive team-oriented work environment.
-Schedule: Monday - Friday 8:00a - 5:00p No Weekends!
-No Holidays!
-Requires an Associates of Nursing (ASN); Bachelors of Nursing (BSN) preferred.
+Join our Primary Care Clinic at the Hope Drive location, where RNs play a vital role in delivering high‑quality, patient‑centered care in a collaborative outpatient environment.
+You’ll build lasting relationships with patients while supporting preventive care and chronic disease management, all within a full‑time, day shift Monday–Friday schedule.
+Clinic hours are 7:00 a.m. to 6:00 p.m ., offering clinical variety and the stability of a predictable, no‑weekends schedule.
+Qualifications: Requires an Associates of Nursing (ASN); Bachelors of Nursing (BSN) preferred.
 Requires an active Registered Nurse (RN) license in the state of Indiana or an active Nurse Licensure Compact (NLC) RN license.
 Requires that the RN has graduated from a nationally accredited nursing program.
 Exceptions: Candidates who have not graduated from a nationally accredited program may be considered if they possess more than two years of relevant clinical experience.
 Such exceptions are subject to review and approval by the Chief Nursing Officer (CNO).
 Requires Basic Life Support certification through the AHA.
 Other advanced Life Support certifications may be required per unit/department specialty according to patient care policies.
 May require ability to assess patients without face-to-face interaction.
 Requires awareness and understanding of legal implications of patient care activities and performance as a Registered Nurse.

 IU Health